Haruno19/neo3DSfetch/README.md

 ### How it works

-To put it simple, it's not as cool as common fetch tools, it does not take the information directly from the system or something.
+To put it simple, it's not as cool as common fetch tools: it does not take the information directly from the system or something.
-There's a .ini file it reads information from.
+There's a `.ini` file it reads information from.

 ### How to use